 The space is generously sized while remaining intimate, like any good cocktail bar should be.
 Wooden surfaces, leather couches, warm brick walls and just the right amount of Louisiana-style flair.
 Enjoy a drink on the footpath or settle into the intimate surrounds inside with subtle lighting and not-so-subtle southern jazz.

 Awarded Best Small Bar of the Year 2012 at the Sydney Bar Show, The Collection has more than one string in its bow.
-Strongly influenced by the history of New Orleans, the food menu includes dishes like a Shrimp and Crocodile Cheesecake, a House Gumbo or Red Beans and Rice based on Louis Armstrong's old recipe.
+Strongly influenced by the history of New Orleans, the food menu includes dishes such as Shrimp and Crocodile Cheesecake; House Gumbo; and Red Beans and Rice based on Louis Armstrong's old recipe.